Difegue/TVC-16/content/014-adbduino-ps2.md

 ![I retrobright'd this powermac and it looks pretty darn good now]({static}/images/adb/adbduino-final.jpg)

 Building this thing cost me around **5€** to get an ADB cable, some PS/2 connectors and the PS/2 mouse, which eventually proved itself to be useless.
+If you don't own spare PS/2 devices or an Arduino from a dead project, the total cost probably rises to 10€ or so.
 The ADB connector itself was salvaged from an old destroyed PowerBook dock, but any female S-video connector will do, as they both use DIN-4.

 All around, this is much cheaper than buying a real ADB keyboard or a USB adapter!
 Although it certainly isn't flawless.